tparchman/F21_BIOL792_coursepage/week2_UnixII/unixII_primer.md

     alias cp="cp -i"
     alias tw='/Applications/TextWrangler.app/Contents/MacOS/TextWrangler'

-The alias collection above has some useful features. `ll` and `ls`, when typed, will give you more complete, and/or more readable information. `rm`, `mv`, and `cp` have the `-i` option added, which is HIGHLY HIGHLY recommended.
+The alias collection above has some useful features. `ll` and `ls`, when typed, will give you more complete, and/or more readable information. `rm`, `mv`, and `cp` have the `-i` option added, which is  HIGHLY recommended.
 This will change the behavior of `rm`, `mv`, or `cp` to always ask if you are sure you want to remove a file, or overwrite a file with the same name in terms of `cp` and `mv`.

 IF you like this alias collection or want something similar, you can set in your bash_profile as follows.
 These live in a hidden file in your home directory (.bash_profile, the "." in front of a file hides the file from showing up with normal use of `ls`).
 If you have such a profile file, set alias as above within that file.